 One of the most important things I do as a U.S. Representative is help people with federal problems.
 Although I cannot override the decisions made by a federal agency, I can often intervene on a person's behalf to answer questions, find solutions, or just cut through the red tape.
 Below you will find a list of agencies that I can help you with.
 However, regardless of which agency you need help with, I need a completed privacy authorization form to comply with the provisions of the Privacy Act.
-Please download this printable version of the privacy authorization form and then fax or mail to the address listed under the agency from which you are seeking assistance.

 Please click here to request help with a federal agency in addition to sending in a signed privacy authorization form.

 "Congresswoman Suzan DelBene is a Godsend to our family!
 When the pandemic hit and all of the public schools closed down, I was a substitute teacher in several public school districts in N. Seattle.
 I needed to apply for unemployment but stopped receiving checks for 3 straight months due to the fraud issues at Employment Security.
 Congresswoman DelBene and staff were professional, compassionate and quick to help me start receiving my checks again so we could pay our bills.
 For the first time in my life, I voted for local officials so I could be sure to cast my ballot for Congresswoman Suzan DelBene.
 My husband and son cast their ballots for the first time, too, because they were so thankful for all of Ms. DelBene's help.
 Thank you, Congresswoman DelBene and staff for caring about Washington families!"